Si Ping City Shao Lin Martial Arts Academy

 We also received the following information from Mr. Che about his sifu (who is now deceased, passing in 2008):

 "About Shi De Qian: He was in the Shao Lin Temple when he was 15 age of years, and stayed there to be a shao lin protection monk for 31 years, until 1992.Then he lived outside of the temple, as a Shao lin layman monk.

 Shao lin layman monks compare with the temple monks (who still live in the temple) the only difference is they can eat meat or drink beer and other foods and beverages, but the rest about them is the same.
 So All shaolin temple monks who live outside of the temple are shao lin layman monks too.
 They have a certificate which was issued by their sifu from shao lin temple, as I have.
 Because we all trained in the Shao lin temple in previous years everybody is still permited (and proud to say) they are shao lin temple Wu Seng (fighting monks, or protection monks).

-Shi De Qian sifu is very highest skills in the shao lin temple and he still writes many shao lin kung fu books and his sifu Shi Shu Xi and also himself just do not mean to let some highest secret kung fu lose for it not easy to get and they don't want to see these secrets lost with the years going, as I did with recorder of kung fu forms not only for profit, but also in this meaning.
+Shi De Qian sifu is very highest skills in the shao lin temple and he still writes many shao lin kung fu Encyclopedia and his sifu Shi Shu Xi and also himself just do not mean to let some highest secret kung fu lose for it not easy to get and they don't want to see these secrets lost with the years going, as I did with recorder of kung fu forms not only for profit, but also in this meaning.
 Shi Yang Ming (shao lin temple 34th generation) who is in the USA is still like this, and he has certificate from shao lin temple as I have".